-- 1. HESI-A2 composite percentage score.

-- 2. Successful completion of the following courses with a grade of C or higher by the program application deadline date of May 20:
+- 1. HESI-A2 composite percentage score. - Successful completion of the following courses with a grade of C or higher by the program application deadline date of May 20:

-- BIO 168 Anatomy and Physiology I 2 points
+BIO 168 Anatomy and Physiology I 2 points

-- BIO 169 Anatomy and Physiology II 2 points
+BIO 169 Anatomy and Physiology II 2 points

-- MAT 171 Precalculus Algebra 2 points
+MAT 171 Precalculus Algebra 2 points

-- 3. An earned degree (Associate, Bachelor, etc.) will score 2 points in the ranking of students.
-The student is responsible for providing documentation of this information to the Health Sciences Admissions Coordinator by the program application deadline date of May 20.

-- 4. A student currently enrolled at the College will score 1 point in the ranking of students.
+- An earned degree (Associate, Bachelor, etc.) will score 2 points in the ranking of students.
+The student is responsible for providing documentation of this information to the Health Sciences Admissions Coordinator by the program application deadline date of June 2. - 4.
+A student currently enrolled at the College will score 1 point in the ranking of students.

-Step IV: Applicants will be notified of their conditional admission status by mail prior to the registration period for the fall semester.
-All additional program correspondence will occur through the College's student e-mail.
-Applicants notified of conditional admission must complete the following steps by specified dates to be accepted into the PTA Program:
+Step IV: Applicants will receive written notification of their conditional admission status prior to the extended registration period for the fall semester.
+Program correspondence will occur through the Nash Community College student email.
+Applicants notified of conditional admission must complete the following steps by established deadlines to be accepted into the PTA Program:

 - Applicants must submit evidence of a recent (within one year) physical examination, using a form provided by the College and available from the Health Sciences Admissions Coordinator.
 The physical exam must be updated annually following enrollment into the PTA program.
 Immunization requirements must be complete in accordance with North Carolina Law as well as recommended or required immunizations for students working in the health care environment. - 2.
-Applicants must submit evidence of current AHA BLS Provider CPR Certification. - 3.
-Applicants must submit evidence of a minimum of forty hours of observational experience in a physical therapy setting under the supervision of a licensed physical therapist.
-The requisite form is available from the Health Sciences Admissions Coordinator. - 4.
-Submit evidence of current health insurance coverage which must remain effective through completion of clinical learning.
+Applicants must submit evidence of current AHA BLS Provider CPR Certification. - Applicants must submit evidence of a minimum of forty hours of observational experience in a physical therapy setting under the supervision of a licensed physical therapist.
+The requisite form is available from the Health Sciences Admissions Coordinator.

+4. Submit evidence of current health insurance coverage which must remain effective through completion of clinical learning.